bookofproofs/bookofproofs.github.io/_sources/history/20th-century/albert-abraham.md

 * That Dickson, the leading American mathematician in the fields of number theory and algebra, was on the Chicago faculty was a piece of good fortune for Albert.
 * Not only did Dickson strongly influence the course of all Albert's later research, but also his style as a teacher and academic rubbed off on Albert.
 * He was awarded his Ph.D. in 1928 for a doctoral dissertation entitled Algebras and their Radicals and Division Algebras.
-* By the time that he received his doctorate Albert was a married man, having married Freda Davis on 18 December 1927.
 * The economic situation in the United States was deteriorating at this time with the advent of the depression.
 * Sensitive as he was to the suffering of others, he deeply felt the economic hardship that so many of his friends were undergoing.
 * He, too, did not have an easy time of it economically.
+* In addition he was beset by a series of illnesses ...
 * In his doctoral thesis Albert had made considerable progress in classifying division algebras.
 * It was an impressive piece of work and it led to him being awarded a National Research Council Fellowship to enable him to undertake postdoctoral study at Princeton.
 * He spent nine months at Princeton in 1928-29 and this was an important period for Albert since during his time there Lefschetz suggested that he look at open problems in the theory of Riemann matrices.